Grading System Procedure - 10.13.01

 Final grades for Howard Community College students will be issued at the end of each semester.
 All grades earned will remain on the official transcript.
-Letter grades earn quality points according to the following schedule:
+Letter grades for college-level courses earn quality points according to the following schedule:

 Quality Points Per Credit Hour

 Mastery of course objectives with outstanding quality of academic achievement

 Mastery of course objectives with high quality of academic achievement

 Mastery of course objectives

 Borderline understanding of the subject and marginal academic performance

 Earning a D grade or lower will not fulfill a prerequisite requirement for some courses.
 As of August 1, 2017, students must earn at least a C in ENGL-121 to be able to graduate.

 Lack of mastery of course objectives

 Withdraw.
 This grade is given at the time of withdrawal.
 Deadlines for withdrawal are listed in myHCC.